Menu

 Leaf Miner

-Leaf miner is the name given to pests that live within the interior of the leaf and eat their way through.
+Leaf miner is the name given to pests that live within the leaf’s interior and eat their way through.
 They leave a little trail of white lines zig-zagging across the leaf.

 Beyond the fact that they make arugula look ugly, if their numbers get too big, they will destroy the plant.
 Use neem oil to deter them.